VirtusLab/scala-cli/website/docs/reference/scala-command/commands.md

 Passed inputs will establish the Scala CLI project, for which the workspace will be cleaned.

-Detailed documentation can be found on our website: https://scala-cli.virtuslab.org
+For detailed documentation refer to our website: https://scala-cli.virtuslab.org/docs/commands/clean

 Accepts option groups: [bsp file](./cli-options.md#bsp-file-options), [logging](./cli-options.md#logging-options), [verbosity](./cli-options.md#verbosity-options), [workspace](./cli-options.md#workspace-options)